 At a time when use of food banks is on the rise, and more and more families are feeling the effects of rising food prices, it seems very relevant to reignite the discussion about school food.
 But the questions around the thorny issue of universal free school meals are: What is their purpose?
 Who needs them?
 What difference will they make?

 To my mind, the answer to all of the above is blindingly obvious.
 Universality allows for all children in state schools in England to be adequately nourished, equally.
 The Nutrition Standards for school food in England were put in place based on sound evidence.
 The benefits of this evidence can only be achieved if they are applied universally.
-Pilots have shown universal free school meals reduce health inequalities and improving health outcomes is good for everyone.
+Pilots have shown universal free school meals reduce health inequalities, and improving health outcomes is good for everyone.
+And there are all the family-friendly jobs such a policy would create, even better if a living wage could be implemented, but I digress slightly.

 The Plan went further than I hoped but, if you look at it in the context of the history of school food in England, there is a fair bit of repetition.
 We have been here before and the debate may well continue to go round and round, unless the one thing that has never been done, is done.